Li Jia (politician, born 1961)

 Li Jia (李佳 (Lǐ Jiā); born January 1961) is a Chinese politician who served as chairman of the Inner Mongolia Regional Committee of the Chinese People's Political Consultative Conference from 2018 to 2019 and chairman of the Shanxi Provincial Committee of the Chinese People's Political Consultative Conference from 2019 to 2022.

 He was a representative of the 18th and 19th National Congress of the Chinese Communist Party.
-He was an alternate member of the 18th and 19th Central Committee of the Chinese Communist Party.
+He was an alternate of the 18th and 19th Central Committee of the Chinese Communist Party.
 He was a member of the 13th National Committee of the Chinese People's Political Consultative Conference.

 Biography

 Li was born in Dalian, Liaoning province.
 He joined the Communist Party in March 1985.
-He graduated from Northeastern University with a degree in science and technology philosophy and has a Ph.
-D. He is also a senior engineer.
+He graduated from Northeastern University with a degree in science and technology philosophy and has a Ph.D.
+He is also a senior engineer.
 In the past he has served successively as the executive vice mayor of Shenyang, the deputy governor of Liaoning, and the head of the party's organization department in Inner Mongolia.
 From 2011 to 2018 he served as the deputy Communist Party Secretary of Inner Mongolia, and head of the regional Political and Legal Affairs Commission.
-He is an alternate member the 18th Central Committee of the Chinese Communist Party.
+He is an alternate the 18th Central Committee of the Chinese Communist Party.